 Although most people have heard of bankruptcy, many are unaware of what it actually means.
 In the simplest of terms, bankruptcy is a way for individuals and families to start fresh by relieving the burden of debt.
 There are different types of bankruptcies depending on the type of debtor and the type of debt, and these different bankruptcies are divided into different chapters of the Bankruptcy Code.
-Generally, Chapters 7 & 13 are the two chapters of the Federal Bankruptcy Code that are most appropriate and common for individuals or couples burdened by consumer debt.
+Generally, Chapters 7 and 13 are the two chapters of the Federal Bankruptcy Code that are most appropriate and common for individuals or couples burdened by consumer debt.

 Chapter 7 is the most common form of bankruptcy because it is the easiest, fastest, and most cost-effective way to discharge debt.
 In a Chapter 7 bankruptcy, certain assets are liquidated and sold for benefit of the creditors.
 Importantly, in a Chapter 7 bankruptcy, many of an individual’s assets are considered exempt up to a certain monetary amount, like your house, your car, and other personal and household belongings.
 This means that, under certain conditions, individuals can retain important assets while also relieving crushing debt.
 However, bankruptcy in Chapter 7 liquidates and sells your non-exempt assets.
 If an individual has defaulted on a house or car payment the court may sell these assets for the benefit of creditors while the debtor keeps the monetary exemption set by the Code.
 For example, if an individual has missed car payments and the court sells the car that individual will keep $7,500, the maximum amount for a car exemption under Oklahoma law.
 The benefit of this process is that the debts burdening the individual are discharged, and debtors under a Chapter 7 will have a fresh start after discharge.